Jump Ahead To:

 Goose Hollow is close to Washington Park, the Oregon Zoo, and the Portland Japanese Garden.
 Its also steps away from Providence Park, home of the Portland Timbers, the city’s professional soccer team.
 But there’s more than serene strolls in this neighborhood.

 The Artist Repertory is Portland’s longest-running theater company and plays great shows regularly.
 Coco Donuts serves coffee and sweet treats.
 And Little Red’s bakes up plump cinnamon buns, brioche rolls, croissants, and hand-decorated sugar cookies.
 For a fully plant-based menu, visit Ichiza’s Kitchen.
 And for dinner, visit the cozy Goose Hollow Inn for a Reuben sandwich and beer.

 Goose Hollow has some historic homes as well as elegant condos built into repurposed mansions.
 The are offers both modern and historic housing options, with single-family homes, townhouses, and apartments.
-Here are the current houses for sale and homes for rent in the area.

 Nature lovers unite in South Waterfront.
 This new development is the country’s largest sustainable living project.
 Home to Portland’s tallest residential building at 31 stories high, South Waterfront blends industrial with nature.
 The greenway, Willamette River, and its adjacent park naturally merge into this young neighborhood’s trendy shops, restaurants, and beautiful (but quite expensive) houses and apartments.

 What’s Happening in South Waterfront

 This strip is one of the fastest growing neighborhoods in Portland.
 The development has created 3,000 new residential units and lots of space for offices and retailers.